--You participate in a team sport contest where admission is charged, or as a member of a nonschool team where there are more than the following number of students listed below in each sport who have participated the previous year in a contest as a member of their school team in that sport.

-Basketball-3 Baseball-5 Football-6 Volleyball-3 Softball-5 Soccer-7 c) During Summer

--You receive instruction in team sports from individuals who are members of your high school coaching staff.
+i You participate in a team sport contest where admission is charged, or as a member of a non-school team where there are more than the following number of students listed below in each sport who have participated the previous year in a contest as a member of their school team in that sport.
+(1) Basketball-3 Baseball-5 Football-6 Volleyball-3 Softball-5 Soccer-7 ii You receive instruction in team sports from individuals who are members of your high school coaching staff.